umesh-wagh/weather-app/README.md

 <p align="center">
   The app shows the weather information of a given city or location worldwide.
-  The weather app is built using three basic technologies i.e., HTML, CSS and JavaScript.
+  The weather app is built using three basic web technologies i.e., HTML, CSS and JavaScript.
     <br>
 </p>